kainlite/bootsy-mongoid/README.md

 *Bootsy-Mongoid* adds support for Mongoid to [Bootsy](https://github.com/volmer/bootsy).
 If your Rails app uses Mongoid, please add this gem instead the original Bootsy.

+*WARNING: this project will be descontinued shortly.
+The Mongoid support will be merged in the main Bootsy project.*

 ## Installation